Welcome to american.nz!

 What’s with Superman?

 That’s Superman and Wanganui Hills (1994), by NZ artist Graham Kirk, used with his generous permission.
-Kirk’s got a whole series of American icons superimposed on Kiwi landmarks, with our familiar heroes quite lost but swaggering on anyhow.
+Kirk’s got a whole series of American icons superimposed on Kiwi landmarks, with the familiar heroes quite lost but swaggering on anyhow.
 They’ve been my daemon for these letters from the jump.
 Thanks, Graham!

 Subscribe to american.nz